crystdang/DABC-final-g5/README.md

 2. Random Forest Classifier
 - Find the top features/inputs

+Random forest algorithms are beneficial because they:

+Are robust against overfitting as all of those weak learners are trained on different pieces of the data.
+Can be used to rank the importance of input variables in a natural way.
+Can handle thousands of input variables without variable deletion.
+Are robust to outliers and nonlinear data.
+Run efficiently on large datasets.

 3. Decision Tree
 - Find the accuracy and print the confusion matrix